-We have never been profitable and do not anticipate having net income unless and until we develop and/or acquire our wellness centers.
+We have never been profitable and do not anticipate having net income unless and until we develop and/or acquire our wellness centers and/or develop new channels of distribution.
 With respect to our current activities, this is not likely to occur until we obtain significant additional funding.
 We cannot provide any assurance that we will be able to achieve profitability on a sustained basis, if at all, obtain the required funding, obtain, or complete additional corporate partnering or acquisition transactions.